Symbian9/qmapshack-doc-wiki/AdvTrkGeneral.md

   * Move the mouse pointer to the required waypoint location on the track.
   * A bubble box pops up at the closest trackpoint.
   * Move the mouse pointer to the bubble box, right click and select `Add waypoint` from the context menu.
-_Remark:_ If a the selected waypoint has a distance of less than 50m to a trackpoint than it is attached to the track.
+_Remark:_ If a selected waypoint has a distance of less than 50m to a trackpoint than it is attached to the track.

   ![Trackpoint info box](images/DocFaq/BubbleBox.jpg "Trackpoint info box")